TV-Rename/Website/_manual/technical.md

 **layout.json** - TV&nbsp;Rename's window position and size as well as column widths.

 **settings.json** - Everything else not mentioned is stored in here.
-All your shows, Media Library paths, folder structures and settings.
+All your shows, media library paths, folder structures and settings.
 As with TheTVDB.xml this is only overwritten when you choose **File>Save**.

 **settings.json.0 - settings.xml.9** - backup copies of TV RenameSettings.xml (FIFO).